 Your vacation starts from the moment you arrive, your guide and driver will be waiting for you ready to take you to your hotel.
-A complimentary cell phone is given for your use so you can keep in touch with your guide at all times.
-The portable Wi-Fi in turn will allow you to stay connected with friends and family.

 The vast Tian'anmen Square is probably the most famous square in the world, and the surrounding buildings such as Chairman Mao’s mausoleum, National Museum and People’s Congress emphasize the iconic appearance.